 Office of Public Health Preparedness

-Application has been submitted for 13 MA OEMS EMT credits at all levels (basic, advanced and paramedic).
+This course is approved for 13 MA OEMS EMT credits at all levels (basic, advanced and paramedic).

 This program was designed to meet the requirements of the Massachusetts Board of Registration in Nursing, 244 CMR 5.00 for 15.60 contact hours of nursing continuing education.